 "I carried it off with me without anybody taking notice," he said.
-"I thought it best.
-It can always be produced if required."

 The Assistant Commissioner, rising a little in his chair, pulled the cloth over to his side of the table.
 He sat looking at it in silence.
 Only the number 32 and the name of Brett Street were written in marking ink on a piece of calico slightly larger than an ordinary cigarette paper.
 He was genuinely surprised.